Blog 78: What are the types of customer segmentation?

 Popular types of customer segmentation

-1. Demographic segmentation groups customers according to shared characteristics, such as gender, age, marital status, educational level, occupation, household income and location.
+1. Demographic segmentation categorises customers by shared characteristics, such as gender, age, marital status, educational level, occupation, household income and location.

 For example,

-Age: This will help us understand their preferences, the different channels or touch points they are likely to use etc.
+Age: Help us understand their preferences, preferred channels or touch points, and etc.

-2. Geographic Segmentation groups customers according to geography which includes preferred languages, location.
+2. Geographic Segmentation categorises customers by geography which includes preferred languages, location and etc.

 For example,

-Location: Knowing this will help us adopt the appropriate marketing approach.
+Location: Help us adopt the appropriate marketing approach.

-3. Psychographic Segmentation groups customers according to customer interests, values, and personality traits.
+3. Psychographic Segmentation categorises customers by interests, values, and personality traits.

 For example,

 Personality traits: Segment customers based on their personality traits.
-Doing this will help us market to them in a way they can better relate to and respond.
+This will improve our marketing to be more relatable and effective.

-4. Behavioural Segmentation groups customers according to purchase history, response to marketing campaigns, product usage patterns etc.
+4. Behavioural Segmentation categorises customers by purchase history, response to marketing campaigns, product usage patterns etc.

 For example,

-Refer blog 92 for more on crafting a personalised experience using behavioural segmentation.
+Refer blog 92 for crafting a personalised experiences using behavioural segmentation.

-5. Needs-based Segmentation groups customers according to their must-have requirements in a product.
+5. Needs-based Segmentation categorises customers by their must-have requirements in a product.

 For example,